 It is the great virtue and significance of patience that we will be recompensed with great rewards and achieve many good benefits.
 Some of these rewards and benefits are immediate and others are longer-term.
 Among the many benefits of patience in the Quran and Sunnah are the following:

 1).
 Those who have patience are the rightful people to lead because Allah (SWT) conditioned the leadership with patience.
 He says:

 “And We made from among them leaders guiding by Our command when they were patient and [when] they were certain of Our signs.”
 (As-Sajdah 32:24).

 2).
 Patience is the source of all goods.
 Allah (SWT) informed us with certainty in the following verse:

 “But if you endure patiently, verily, it is better for As-Sabirin (the patient ones, etc.).”
 (An-Nahl 16:126).

-- Moreover, it is due to patience that the patient ones will receive abundance rewards for their good deeds.
+3).
+Moreover, it is due to patience that the patient ones will receive an abundance of rewards for their good deeds.
 Almighty Allah says: